AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. (Optional) In the **Attribute Value** fields, filter attribute values by specifying the following information:

-   **Note:** Custom unit of measurements (UOMs) are not supported.
+   **Note:** Custom units of measure (UOMs) are not supported.
 During the transfer of AF element data, AF elements with custom UOMs will not have their corresponding asset's UOM property set.

       * In the first field, enter an attribute name.